Chordal Sparsity for SDP-based Neural Network Verification: Introduction

-\begin{itemize} \item We propose the Chordal-DeepSDP method for SDP-based verification of neural networks with general activation functions.
-We particularly show that specific parametrizations of DeepSDP admit chordally sparse decompositions, allowing us to formulate the equivalent Chordal-DeepSDP problem using smaller constraints.
-The primary benefit is scalability, as the main computational bottleneck of DeepSDP --- a large LMI --- is now decomposed into an equivalent collection of smaller LMIs without incurring any accuracy loss.
+\item We propose the Chordal-DeepSDP method for SDP-based verification of neural networks with general activation functions.
+We prove that all instances of DeepSDP admit a chordally sparse decomposition regardless of safety constraints.
+The primary benefit is scalability, as the main computational bottleneck of DeepSDP, a large LMI, may be split into an equivalent collection of smaller LMIs with zero accuracy loss.

 \item We present techniques for bolstering the accuracy and scalability of Chordal-DeepSDP.
-We show how additional constraints can further tighten the verification accuracy while retaining the same chordal decomposition structure.
-Moreover, we observe that a second level of chordal decomposition is possible, allowing us to further accelerate the run time.
+We show how additional constraints may be included, particularly \emph{adjacent-layer abstractions}, without changing the chordal decomposition structure.
+Moreover, we exploit a second level of chordal decomposition to derive yet another efficient SDP that we call Chordal-DeepSDP-2.

-\item We provide numerical evaluations to show the effectiveness of Chordal-DeepSDP.
-We show on a set of deep random networks that Chordal-DeepSDP outperforms DeepSDP in terms of efficiency without inducing conservatism.
-Our open source implementation is available at \url{https://github.com/AntonXue/nn-sdp}. \end{itemize}
+\item We provide numerical experiments to demonstrate the scalability of Chordal-DeepSDP and Chordal-DeepSDP-2 on real networks.
+Using learned cart-pole dynamics, we show that our chordal decompositions significantly out-scale DeepSDP in performance without losing accuracy.
+Our implementation is open-sourced at: \url{https://github.com/AntonXue/nn-sdp}.